mistay/arduino_poe_ip_relay/README.md

 In emergency state (RED LED on) the Arduino waits for another 100 seconds for a valid command to leave emergency state.
 If no command is decoded the ATMega328 CPU (on the Arduino PRO Mini) is beeing reset.
 This behaviour is desired to guarantee a new connection can be established (even if a stalled connection blocks a new one).
 Thus, a potential open tcp connection will be reset and the device will be ready to accept new tcp connections after the device resets successfully.

-This is perfect for heating systems that try to keep track of the temperature flowing though the pipes by a non realtime operating system and/or non microcontroller ecosystem.
+This mechanism is perfect for heating systems that try to keep track of the temperature flowing though the pipes by a non realtime operating system and/or non microcontroller ecosystem.

 So in normal operation the controlling host is recommended to establish a tcp connection in the space of 10 seconds.